john1234happy/Robot-Radar/README.md

 This is a project for CSC 380-Software Engineering.
 <hr>
 Goal
+To create a robot radar that will detect objects and display them on the GUI screen as the robot moves.
 <hr>
 project detail<br>
 Please see document Secification file for a detail infomation about this project